 General Terms and Conditions (in inglese)

-The following general terms and conditions of sale and purchase apply to all companies of the Sietzy Group, i.e. for the Westeisen Werner Sietzy GmbH, the Stahl Becker GmbH, the Allmeson GmbH, the Metallwarenfabrik Hirsch GmbH as well as the Sietzy Holding GmbH.
+The following general terms and conditions of sale and purchase apply to all companies of the Sietzy Group, i.e. for the Stahl-Becker GmbH, the Allmeson GmbH, the Metallwarenfabrik Hirsch GmbH as well as the Sietzy Gruppe GmbH.

-1. These General Conditions of Sale (Conditions) shall apply to all present and future contracts with entrepreneurs, with public enterprises as well as public assets in regard to deliveries and other services, including contracts relating to the supply and manufacture of non fungible goods.
-In case of ex-work sales (“Streckengeschäfte”), the producer’s conditions as laid down in its price list shall apply in addition to these conditions.
-The Buyer's purchase conditions shall not be binding even if we do not expressly object to them again after their receipt.
+1. These General Conditions of Sale and Delivery (Conditions) shall apply to all present and future contracts with commercial buyers, with public legal entities as well as public trusts in regard to deliveries and other services, including contracts for work and services, contracts for the delivery of fungible and non-fungible goods to be manufactured or produced.
+In the case of drop shipments, the conditions of the price list of the commissioned supplier shall apply additionally.
+The buyer's purchase conditions shall not be binding even if we do not expressly object to them again after their receipt.

 III.
 Payment and Set-Off